motokimura/PyTorch_Gaussian_YOLOv3/README.md

 ![](data/gaussian_yolov3/traffic_1_result.png)

-The more occlusions are added, predicted uncertainties get higher as you can see below:
+As you can see in the simple experiments below, predicted uncertainties get higher as the more occlusions are added.

 ![](data/gaussian_yolov3/car_with_occlusions.gif)

-In examples above, 2-sigma confidence intervals are visualized.
+In all examples above, 2-sigma confidence intervals are visualized.

 ## Training